wlonk/arcadia/arcadia.md

 Have one deck.

-Each player starts the game with role tokens equal to their starting rank.
+Each player starts the game with role tokens based on their social role.
 Each player also starts with two passion tokens.

 The GM starts with role tokens on each NPC based on their rank.
 They do not get passion tokens: those are representative of the unique power and passions that the PCs possess that draw the fairy's interest.
 NPCs regain tokens differently from PCs.
-NPCs get two tokens at the end of any scene, up to their max (based on social role).
+For that, see [Gossip](#gossip) below.

 When one character wants something from another, they can demand it.
-When you demand something, put forward one or more tokens (you get tokens from upholding your social role).
-Each time you put forward tokens, draw one card per token.
+When you demand something, put forward one or more role tokens.
+Each time you put forward role tokens, draw one card per token.
 Each time you put forward tokens, describe how you push your case.

 You can demand behavior: apology, support, etc., but not feelings (i.e. you cannot demand "love me", but you can demand "propose to me").

 The other player may then pass or push.
-They may push forward one or more tokens, and draw that many cards (and press _their_ case), or they may pass, and describe how they prevaricate, deflect, or hold fast.
+They may push forward one or more role tokens, and draw that many cards (and press _their_ case), or they may pass, and describe how they prevaricate, deflect, or hold fast.